Chris-Craft Boats: History

 Chris-Craft manufactured its first fiberglass boat by 1955.
 The company added a metal boat division in 1957, designated as the Roamer Steel Boats Division (RSBD).
 This was founded upon its purchase of the Roamer Boat Company, and the boats became known as Chris Craft Roamers.

-The company was acquired by Shields & Company's NAFI Corporation in 1960 under which the company operated independently.
+The company was acquired by Shields & Company's NAFI Corporation in 1960, but continued to operate independently.
 Chris-Craft Industries sold its boat division to Murray Industries in 1981, while retaining the Chris-Craft trademark and licensed it to Murray.
 Outboard Marine Corporation acquired the boat company in 1989, then went into bankruptcy in 2000 and was purchased by Genmar Holdings.
 Genmar sold the Chris-Craft boat division to Stellican Ltd., then Stellican purchased the Chris-Craft trademark from News Corporation, thus reuniting the two parts of the boat company.

-In June 2018, Winnebago Industries Inc. acquired Chris Craft.